Maintaining Your Lawn

 It is important to keep an eye on your grass throughout the summer.
 By monitoring your grass regularly you reduce the risk of undesirable conditions, such as pests or weeds taking over your lawn.

 Surprise!
-Your Kentucky Bluegrass from Create Escape is drought tolerant.
+Your Kentucky Bluegrass from Calgary Landscaping is drought tolerant.
 If you are unable to water your established lawn, it is good to know that your Kentucky Bluegrass will go dormant during dry weather.
 Even though it looks brown, it will green up again with a good watering or rain.
 If you have frequent drought conditions or you want to cut down on maintenance you should consider installing irrigation.

 The first signs of drought stress are “foot-prints”, where the grass blades don’t rebound after walking across your lawn.
 The next sign of drought is when the leaves start to roll over and a colour change to blue-grey occurs.